krausest/js-framework-benchmark/README.md

 * Webdriver-ts must be able to run the perf tests for the contribution.
 This means that all buttons (like "Create 1,000 rows") must have the correct id e.g. like in vanillajs.
 Using shadow DOM is a real pain for webdriver.
 The closer you can get to polymer the higher the chances I can make that contribution work.
 * Don't change the ids in the index.html, since the automated benchmarking relies on those ids.
 * You don't need to update /index.html.
 It's created with a script (see 6.2 above).
-* You can assert the correct keyed or non-keyed behaviour by using the nonKeyed test tool. cd to webdriver-ts and call it like `npm run nonKeyed -- --framework [your framework]`.
+* You can assert the correct keyed or non-keyed behaviour by using the isKeyed test tool. cd to webdriver-ts and call it like `npm run isKeyed -- --framework [your framework]`.
 It'll print an error if your framework behaves other as specified.
 * Please don't commit any of the result file webdriver-ts/table.html, webdriver-ts-results/src/results.ts or webdriver-ts-results/table.html.
 I use to run the benchmarks after merging and publish updated (temporary) results.
 * The latest stable chrome can be used regarding web features and language level (babel-preset-env "last 1 chrome versions")